tillzacher/neural-QR/README.md

 </p>

 > TL;DR: neural-QR turns any payload (URL, Wi-Fi, vCard, events, etc.) into high-fidelity art QRs using Stable Diffusion + ControlNet, with a flexibility-first pipeline and tooling for prompts, sweeps, and animations.
 Optimized for Apple Silicon or NVIDIA.
+Try Parameters Explorer [here](https://tillzacher.github.io/neural-QR/grid-explorer.html).

 ---